sPrizio/bluebell/sepal/README.md

 - **0.0.2** : Integrating with Backend

 ### Bugs
-- TODO's on the various functions
-- Add documentation to the various functions files
-- Inline edit/delete for phone numbers
-- Cannot create an inactive account
 - Dashboard should only show active accounts
-- Performance cards need to be improved, drawdown values are incorrect

 ## Improvements
 - Collapsible table rows for each date in the Market News table
+- Inline edit/delete for phone numbers
 - Previous news days should start auto-collapsed
 - Custom create new account page (like the 404) for handling /default
 - Creating an account or updating the account can include account close times
 - Trades Page -> Filters for dates and trades (and sorting by date)
 - Loader Component that Performance page uses should be turned into external component and all pages should be using it
 - Improve code by reducing useEffects() to zero, look into best practices
+- Log in & Register flow + authentication ( refer to the todos on the functions )
+- Performance cards need to be improved, drawdown values are incorrect